Template

 Example

-Imagine being in a directory named app
+Imagine being in a directory named app and having a template named

-.
+react-component.
 In this case, your directory structure might look like this:

 | - app